 Sexual violence and sexual harassment are never acceptable and will not be tolerated.
-The Trust will act swiftly in response to instances of alleged child-on-child abuse and will follow its safeguarding policy, statutory guidance provided in Keeping Children Safe in Education and Working Together to Safeguard Children, as well as the Department for Education (DfE) guidance on sexual violence and harassment between children.
+The Trust will act swiftly in response to instances of alleged child-on-child abuse and will follow its safeguarding policy, the statutory guidance provided in the Department for Education (DfE) guidance 'Keeping children safe in education' and 'Working together to safeguard children', as well as the DfE guidance on sexual violence and harassment between children.
 Risk assessments will be carried out and measures put in place while investigations into any reports continue.
-Support will be provided to the alleged victim and alleged perpetrator.
+Support will be provided to all children involved.
 The outcome of the investigation may lead to sanctions being imposed in accordance with the terms of this policy.